-- Expenses for educational, job training, vocational rehabilitation, and/or special education for sign language. - Expenses for massage therapy, Rolfing, and related services. - Expenses incurred at an inpatient rehabilitation facility for any inpatient rehabilitation therapy services provided to an individual who is unconscious, comatose, or in the judgment of the Plan Administrator or its designee, is otherwise incapable of conscious participation in the therapy services and/or unable to learn and/or remember what is taught, including (but not limited to) coma stimulation programs and services. - Expenses for maintenance rehabilitation, as defined in the Key Terms and Definitions section. - Expenses for speech therapy for functional purposes including (but not limited to) stuttering, stammering and conditions of psychoneurotic origin. - Expenses for cognitive therapy are excluded unless related to short-term services necessitated by a catastrophic neurological event to restore functioning for activities of daily living. - Therapies, psychological services, counseling, or tutoring services for developmental delay or learning disability. - Treatment that a federal or state law mandates that coverage be provided and paid for by a school district or other governmental agency.
+- Expenses for educational, job training, vocational rehabilitation, and/or special education for sign language. - Expenses for massage therapy, Rolfing, and related services.

+- Expenses incurred at an inpatient rehabilitation facility for any inpatient rehabilitation therapy services provided to an individual who is unconscious, comatose, or in the judgment of the Plan Administrator or its designee, is otherwise incapable of conscious participation in the therapy services and/or unable to learn and/or remember what is taught, including (but not limited to) coma stimulation programs and services. - Expenses for maintenance rehabilitation, as defined in the Key Terms and Definitions section. - Expenses for speech therapy for functional purposes including (but not limited to) stuttering, and stammering. - Expenses for cognitive therapy are excluded unless related to short-term services necessitated by a catastrophic neurological event to restore functioning for activities of daily living or for Medically Necessary treatment of a mental health or substance use disorder diagnosis. - Therapies, psychological services, counseling, or tutoring services for developmental delay or learning disability. - Treatment that a federal or state law mandates that coverage be provided and paid for by a school district or other governmental agency.